apache/kafka/clients/src/main/resources/common/message/README.md

 Note that the default must be valid for the field type.
 So the default for an int16 field must by an integer that fits in 16 bits, and so forth.
 You may specify hex or octal values, as long as they are prefixed with 0x or 0.
-It is currently not possible to specify a custom default for bytes or array fields.
+It is currently not possible to specify a custom default for bytes, array or error fields.

 Custom defaults are useful when an older message version lacked some information.
 For example, if an older request lacked a timeout field, you may